wigy/chronicles_of_grunt/README.md

 ### Task: `verify`

 Run syntax checker for project files.
+Alternatively `verify:js` can be used to verify Javascript code and `verify:css` can be used to verify CSS.

 ### Task: `dist`